How Big Is the Kitchen and Bath Remodeling Industry?

 At the same time, as Baby Boomers enter retirement, many are taking the opportunity to prepare their homes so that they will be enjoyable and functional spaces as they age.
 According to Hanley Wood research, 41% of remodeling spending has come from Baby Boomers in recent years — and they are a core demographic for DreamMaker Bath & Kitchen franchises, since they value excellent design and are more attracted to quality and professionalism.

-DreamMaker kitchen and bathroom remodeling franchise businesses reported average gross margins of more than 44% on the jobs they performed in 2016* — much higher than the margins experienced by most remodelers.
+DreamMaker kitchen and bathroom remodeling franchise businesses reported average gross margins of 41% on the jobs they performed in 2017* — much higher than the margins experienced by most remodelers.
 The increased margins are a result of leveraging buying power, strong vendor relationships, and systems that help remodelers build thorough and more accurate job estimates.

 * Details provided in DreamMaker’s Franchise Disclosure Document.